Computing sparse Fourier sum of squares on finite abelian groups in quasi-linear time: The problem of computing sparse FSOS and its convex relaxation

 Suppose $Q$ is a solution of \eqref{1NormMin}.
 We observe that there exists a permutation $\sigma\in \mathfrak{S}_{|G|}$ such that

 Without loss of generality, we may simply assume $\chi_k=\chi_{\sigma(k)}$ in the sequel.

 For each $|G| \ge k\ge 1$, we define

 By definition, each $Q \in \mathcal{S}_k$ is a Gram matrix of sparsity at most $(k-1)$.
-According to the heuristic guidance, we choose $k$ to guarantee that $\mathcal{S}_k$ is nonempty, by the following method: We choose a small number $\varepsilon>0$ and let $t$ be the minimal index such that

-where $\chi_{0}$ is the identity element of $\widehat{G}$.
-If $\mathcal{S}_t$ is empty, then we reduce $\varepsilon$ and repeat the procedure.
-Otherwise, we use binary search to find the minimal $t \ge k \ge 1$ such that $\mathcal{S}_k$ is not empty.
-We remark that the problem of checking the non-emptiness of the convex set $\mathcal{S}_k$ can be solved via any SDP solver in polynomial time in $k$.
+According to the heuristic guidance, we choose $k$ such that $\mathcal{S}_k$ is nonempty via binary search. \red{The problem of checking the non-emptiness of the convex set $\mathcal{S}_k$ can be solved via an SDP solver in polynomial time in $k$.